 A limited amount of tuition assistance is available from the Diocese and the Academy's Tuition Angel Program for school families experiencing economic difficulties.
-Tuition assistance applications are made through FACTS Tuition Management.
+Tuition assistance applications are made through FACTS Tuition Management between late January and mid-March.
 If there are extenuating circumstances during the school year, the family should call the Academy principal to discuss special arrangements.